Governance Intelligence

 Best AGM

-In this category, the judges will be looking at the work of corporate secretaries, general counsel and governance teams in preparing for and running annual meetings – either in-person, virtual or hybrid – that meet the governance needs of both the company and shareholders.
+Did you and your team run a noteworthy or innovative annual general meeting this past season?
+Judges will be looking at the work of corporate secretaries, general counsel and governance teams in preparing for and running annual meetings whether they are in-person, virtual or hybrid - that meet the governance needs of both the company and shareholders.
 Consideration will be given to fulfilling regulatory obligations, training and preparing management and board members, and ensuring shareholders have the opportunity for engagement before and during the AGM.
+Evidence can include notice of meeting and formal agenda, risk mitigation plans, regulatory compliance summaries, attendance metrics, Q&A participation statistics, screenshots of the online platform, shareholder registry journey etc.

 Best board assessment program